Dow Jones industrials climb above 25,000 for the first time

-NEW YORK – The Dow Jones industrial average is trading above 25,000 points for the first time early Thursday, breaking another milestone.
-The market was rising broadly after a survey showed strong hiring by U.S. private businesses.
-Banks are leading the way as interest rates jump.
-European stocks are also rising.
+NEW YORK – The Dow Jones industrial average is trading above 25,000 points for the first time Thursday, just five weeks since its first close above 24,000.

 Continue Reading Below